zammad/zammad-admin-documentation/system/integrations/smime.rst

   within certificate and private key context.
 Zammad will automatically extract the correct part it needs.

 To configure and activate Zammads S/MIME integration, just navigate to Integrations → S/MIME.
 Here you can activate the S/MIME functionality itself.
-If activated, this will add new options to trigger and scheduler options.
+If activated, this will add new options to :doc:`/manage/trigger` and :doc:`/manage/scheduler` options.
 Also, your agents will now see a "sign" and "encrypt" button above article creation and within new ticket dialogues.

 .. hint:: By default Zammad will always encrypt and sign an outgoing mail.
 Your agent has to disable it manually.